kip-guile/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+(Document Object Model) It is an object representation of the html elements of a webpage.

 2. What is an event?

+An event could be any number of things actions could happen to an html element.
+Ranging form things done by the user to things done by the browser.
+For example, a page finishes loading, or a button being clicked.

 3. What is an event listener?

+Event Listeners are used to handle, and verify, user input, user actions, and browser actions.

 4. Why would we convert a NodeList into an Array?

+We may choose to convert a NodeList into an array in order to use some advanced array methods on them.

 5. What is a component?

+A component is a single modular piece of code.

 ### Git Set up